vieraboschkova/swapi-gallery/README.md

 I used SWAPI, Star Wars API https://swapi.dev/documentation

 # 🛰️ Tools
-I used Parcel, Scss, Eslint and Prettier, Axios for api call.
+I used Parcel, Scss, Eslint and Prettier, Axios for api call and bootstrap.

 # 🌎 Yet to come...
 In another galaxy...
 Unit tests, favicon, other SWAPI resources, error handling for API calls.